 For my personal life in CBD, yes I myself want to go out because when I first came here, I struggled a lot with the cold weather and simply could not go out.
-When it is warmer and I just settled down for a completely different life in Scotland it was locked down already, so I have never had a chance to visit my new hometown Stirling.
-But lets look at a positive side of the situation, that I have never been to these places makes me not really miss them and so I find it not too hard to stay at home.
-Luckily, CBD is located in a very peaceful place near a pinewood, rapeseed fields, lake and river, what else I could ask for more?
+When it was warmer, I just settled down for a completely different life in Scotland.
+It was locked down already, so I have never had a chance to visit my new hometown Stirling.
+But lets look at a positive side of the situation.
+That I have never been to these places makes me not really miss them and so I find it not too hard to stay at home.
+Luckily, CBD is located in a very peaceful place near a pinewood, rapeseed fields, lake and river.
+What else I could ask for more?
 My parents teach me that if I cannot change the situation, try to live with it and it will be gone when I do not notice.
 Hence, as we all need to do social distancing, I try to get me a healthy routine at home.

-I wake up early in the morning, go for a walk while listening to the bird singing, watching the sun coming out, and breathing the fresh air.
-On my walk, I stop for several places and make some photographs as I have got photography as a new hobby for myself, or I write down my diary of what I have done these days and especially what I think and how I feel so that I can remember how I spend my year in CBD later on.
+I wake up early in the morning, go for a walk while listening to the birds singing, watching the sun coming out, and breathing the fresh air.
+On my walk, I stop at several places and take some photographs as I have got photography as a new hobby for myself, or I write down in my diary what I have done these days and especially what I think and how I feel so that I can remember how I spend my year in CBD later on.